 Arson - Starting or attempting to start a fire or causing or attempting to cause an explosion.

-First Detention, in-school suspension, 10-180 days out-of-school suspension, or expulsion.

-Offense: Restitution if appropriate.
+First Offense Detention, in-school suspension, 10-180 days out-of-school suspension, or expulsion.
+Restitution if appropriate.
 Subsequent 10-180 days out-of-school suspension or expulsion.
-Restitution if appropriate.
+Offense Restitution is appropriate.

 Assault